okikio/transferables/README.md

 npm run benhmark:bun:all
 ```

-> _**Note**: this project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commits, so, please format your commits using the rules it sets out._
+> _Note: This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) standard for commits, so, please format your commits using the rules it sets out._

 ## Licence